 - How will we find, assess, and select those new assets?

-- How close is the digital revolution to the doors of our factories and to our board rooms?
+- How close is the digital revolution to the doors of our factories and our board rooms?

 - What investments can we make now to infrastructure and cybersecurity?